Chart Color Schemes

 Population growth drivers in Plantagenet are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Plantagenet's population, as of August 2025, is approximately 5,826 people.
-This figure represents an increase of 438 individuals since the 2021 Census, which reported a population of 5,388.
-The change is inferred from the estimated resident population of 5,735 in June 2024 and the addition of 63 validated new addresses since the Census date.
-This results in a density ratio of 1.3 persons per square kilometer.
-Over the past decade, Plantagenet has exhibited resilient growth patterns with a compound annual growth rate of 1.1%, outperforming its SA3 area.
-Interstate migration was the primary driver of population growth, contributing approximately 76.3% of overall gains during recent periods.
+Plantagenet's population, as of November 2025, is approximately 5,846.
+This figure represents an increase of 458 people since the 2021 Census, which reported a population of 5,388.
+The change was inferred from the estimated resident population of 5,734 in June 2024 and an additional 72 validated new addresses since the Census date.
+This results in a population density ratio of 1.3 persons per square kilometer.
+Plantagenet's growth rate of 8.5% since the 2021 census exceeded that of the SA3 area at 7.9%, indicating it as a growth leader in the region.
+Interstate migration contributed approximately 76.3% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking ahead, regional areas across the nation are projected to have above median population growth.
-Plantagenet is expected to expand by 741 persons to 2041, with an increase of 11.1% over the 17-year period.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Population projections indicate an above median growth for regional areas nationally, with Plantagenet expected to expand by 741 persons to reach a total of 6,587 by 2041, marking a 10.8% increase over the 17-year period.

 Frequently Asked Questions - Population